LAB MEMBERS

 Making a cameo...

 ...in the lab!
-This includes rotation students and visitors to the lab.
+This includes rotation students, undergrads, and visitors to the lab.

 Andrew Sanchez

 Originally from Rochester in upstate New York, Andrew graduated from Mercyhurst University in 2023 with a bachelor's degree in Biology.
 Before joining the graduate program in MUSC, Andrew worked at The Ohio State University in Dr. Ruth Barrientos' Lab as a PREP Scholar.
 He looked at macronutrient contribution to memory deficits in aged and young rats.
-Andrew is currently spending his time in the lab learning two-photon microscopy, with a longer term interest in understanding developmental changes in neuronal circuits.
-When not in lab, Andrew is enjoying the southern climes, allowing him to spend his time working out, golfing, and fishing.
+In the lab, Andrew learned two-photon microscopy on our acousto-optic two photon.
+He has now moved on to do his graduate work in the Berto lab, here, at MUSC.

 Coming soon...